-- Funding is derived from a number of direct and indirect contractual arrangements. - · By ensuring the College is rigorous in delivering high-quality education and training. - Considerable focus and investment is placed on maintaining and managing key relationships with the various funding bodies. - Ensuring the College is focused on those priority sectors which will continue to benefit from public funding. - Regular dialogue with funding bodies.
+- Funding is derived from a number of direct and indirect contractual arrangements. - By ensuring DCG is rigorous in delivering high-quality education and training. - Considerable focus and investment is placed on maintaining and managing key relationships with the various funding bodies. - Ensuring DCG is focused on those priority sectors which will continue to benefit from public funding. - Regular dialogue with funding bodies.